Marsh Restoration and Estuary Expansion - Unocal Proposal

 Conclusion

-The multiple benefits of expanding estuary habitat at the Edmonds Marsh make it an alternative that should be evaluated as the possible preferred alternative for Edmonds Marsh restoration.
+The multiple benefits of expanding estuary habitat at the Edmonds Marsh make it an alternative that should be evaluated as an alternative for Edmonds Marsh restoration.

 The City’s public GIS system illustrates five critical area designations of the Marsh and surrounding areas